 Potential Side Effects of Eggs for Dogs

-Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with feeding your dog eggs when it's not done properly:
+Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with providing your dog eggs when it’s not done correctly:

 - They are at risk of salmonella poisoning if they eat the eggs raw;

-- Dogs are at risk of biotin deficiency if they are fed only the egg whites for an extended period of time;
+- Dogs are at risk of biotin deficiency if they are fed only the egg whites for an extended period;

-- They are at risk of obesity if they are fed too many eggs in addition to their regular food (eggs range between 50 and 100 calories per egg).
+- They are at risk of obesity if they are provided too many eggs in addition to their regular food (eggs range between 50 and 100 calories per egg).

-Side effects from feeding eggs to dogs are rare, but you should feed them to your dog after being thoroughly cooked and in moderation.
+Side effects from feeding eggs to dogs are rare, but you should provide them to your dog after being thoroughly cooked and in moderation.

 Common Questions about Can Dogs Eat Hard-Boiled Eggs

-The above information lets you know that yes, dogs eat eggs, and it is safe, but you may still have some questions about feeding hard-boiled eggs or other eggs to your dog.
+The above information lets you know that dogs eat eggs and are safe, but you may still have some questions about feeding hard-boiled eggs or other eggs to your dog.

 Are Eggs Good for Dogs?